12 Days in New Zealand

 Tipping is not considered a common practice for many industries in New Zealand.
 Restaurant and bar workers are paid more per-hour to reflect this, contrary to many other countries who have a strong tipping culture.
 If service you've received at a restaurant is particularly excellent feel free to leave 10% or so to show appreciation.
 Taxis are also not commonly tipped in New Zealand, although local guides within the tourism sector do expect tips which are similar to guiding tips in other parts of the world.

 We have pretty high standards when it comes to choosing our accommodations, and trust us, we’ve done plenty of room-sniffing, pillow-patting, bed-jumping and bathroom inspections to make sure we stay at quality spots.
-To be approved as a Detours accommodations provider, a hotel/guesthouse must: be locally owned (to support the local community), be in an amazing location (close to the hot spots), AND be gay-friendly.
+To be approved as a Detours accommodations provider, a hotel/guesthouse should: be locally owned (to support the local community), be in an amazing location (close to the hot spots), and be gay-friendly.
 We won't be staying in 5-star Ritz-Carltons but we also won't subject you to anything we wouldn't want to stay in ourselves.
 Clean and comfortable and approximately 4 stars, you can count on that!

 Our trip leaders are a huge part of the success of your experience with us.
 All are gay, and all certified leaders must undergo a rigorous training routine that includes impromptu dancing tests, a few rounds of impossible tourist questions, and a thumbs-up from our Detours mother.
 Apart from these tough challenges, we require our leaders to know their stuff really, really well.
 Underneath their fun and quirky facades, our guides are experts and passionate about what they do.
 Don’t hesitate to ask them about anything that crosses your mind during your trip.
 If they don’t know the answer they’ll find it somewhere.
 Their job is to help ensure that this is your trip of a lifetime by taking the hassle out of your trip and enabling you to experience everything you came to New Zealand for.